 One of the most common causes of wrist pain is carpal tunnel syndrome.
 As we all spend more of our lives connected to those indispensable gadgets, our wrist health is slowly going downhill.

-While receptive movements are a common cause of carpal tunnel syndrome, some people are more susceptible to getting this wrist pain than others.
+While receptive movements are a common cause of carpal tunnel syndrome, some people are more susceptible to getting this pain than others.
 Certain carpal tunnel syndrome risk factors include being overweight, pregnant, or going through menopause.
-If you have rheumatoid arthritis, diabetes, an under-active thyroid, or premenstrual syndrome, you also have a higher risk level of being affected by this kind of wrist pain.
+If you have rheumatoid arthritis, diabetes, an under-active thyroid, or premenstrual syndrome, you also have a higher risk level of being affected by this kind of pain.

 If you think that you might have carpal tunnel syndrome, there are a few symptoms that you may experience.